josephsamela/josephsamela.github.io/projects/index.md

 ---

 ## [colorize-tabs](https://josephsamela.github.io/colorize-tabs/)
 Since Chrome 39 shipped with Android Lollipop in 2014 websites can use theme-color to customize the browser toolbar.
 Unfortunately theme-color still remains unsupported on the desktop - just light gray with favicons.
+This makes me sad - so I decided to take action.
 Introducing "Colorize Tabs" the browser extension that colors tabs to match a website's theme-color.

+Seriously, this is *real*!
+If you use Firefox and wish the web was a more beautiful place - consider trying my first browser extension.

 ---